ROHITWAGH8855/demo1/README.md

-this is instruction manual to project
+this is instruction manual to project.